-Idle/PTO fuel consumption increases exponentially with engine speed (0-10% impact on MPG).
+Idle/PTO fuel consumption increases exponentially with engine speed (0-10% impact on mpg).
 When idling is necessary to maintain cab/bunk compartment temperatures, select the lowest idle speed possible (no higher than 800 rpm).

 Idle time is costly.
-Every hour of idle time in a long-haul operation can decrease fuel efficiency by 1% because you're burning fuel and not moving
+Every hour of idle time in a long-haul operation can decrease fuel efficiency by 1%.